Studytime098123/Programming.com/Application & Code Security/steps.md

 ```

-use the jenkins file above change the github link according to the need and run the pipeline
+use the provided jenkins file change the github link according to the need and run the pipeline